 Synopsis: Almost half of adults in America have reported feeling more highly stressed than they did a year ago.
 Stress is a term in psychology and biology, borrowed from physics and engineering and first used in the biological context in the 1930s, which has in more recent decades become commonly used in popular parlance.
 Where you put your attention makes a huge difference in how you feel.
 If you notice yourself focusing on problems for too long, or telling yourself stressful stories, interrupt those patterns.
 Choose to put your attention somewhere else.

 The holiday rush can add even more pressure on many people who are already experiencing unusually high stress, says psychologist Dr. Laura Maciuika, author of Conscious Calm: Keys to Freedom From Stress and Worry.

-Dr. Maciuika suggests three Conscious Calm Tips to ease the holiday stress, feel more relaxed, and be able to enjoy the holiday season more fully:
+Tips to help ease stress, feel more relaxed, and be able to enjoy yourself more fully: